Mount Stewart: House

-The present house is largely a legacy of the 3rd Marquess, who beginning in the 1830s refurbished and extended the original 18th century structure along neo-classical lines.
+The present house is largely a legacy of the 3rd Marquess of Londonderry, who, beginning in the 1830s, refurbished and extended the original 18th-century structure along neo-classical lines.
 The main entrance was shifted to the centre of the new north façade, with a large Ionic columned porte-cochère.
-Two domes were introduced, one placed in the centre of the roof to light the new full height main hall, and another to light a full height room to the immediate south of this.
+Two domes were introduced, one placed in the centre of the roof to light the new full height main hall, and another to light a full-height room to the immediate south of this.

 Portions of what are now Lady Londonderry's sitting room, the music room, the Castlereagh room and the staircase were left untouched, but a new suite of rooms was added.
-Of these the principal is the Drawing Room, which looks out onto the main gardens and, before the building along the shore of the A20, would have had a view of Strangford Lough.
+Of these the principal is the drawing room, which looks out onto the main gardens and, before the building along the shore of the A20, would have had a view of Strangford Lough.
 The house's private chapel, with stained glass windows and Italian murals, was added after the death of 3rd Marquess in 1854, and in his memory.

 The National Trust refurbishment, completed in 2015, sought to restore the interiors to how they appeared in the 1950s when the house belonged to Lady Edith, the seventh Marchioness.
 An exception is the Ionic-columned octagonal main hall, where the chequered stone floor laid by the 3rd Marquess has been uncovered and restored.